openhab/openhab-alexa/USAGE.md

       * friendlyNames=`<names/assetIds>`
         * defaults to item label name
   * `ToggleController.toggleState`
     * Items that represent components of a device that can be turned on or off.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
-To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Some names are [not allowed](#item-friendly-names-not-allowed)).
-Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.Oscillate`).
+To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#item-friendly-names-not-allowed)).
+Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well with an @ sign prefix (e.g. `@Setting.Oscillate`).
     * Supported item type:
       * Color
       * Dimmer